cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 `masking_key` for the fake record's masking key parameter.

 All values are encoded in hexadecimal strings.
-The configuration information includes the (OPRF, Hash, MHF, EnvelopeMode, Group) tuple, where the Group matches that which is used in the OPRF.
-These test vectors were generated using draft-09 of {{I-D.irtf-cfrg-voprf}}.
+The configuration information includes the (OPRF, Hash, MHF, KDF, MAC, Group, Context) tuple, where the Group matches that which is used in the OPRF.
+These test vectors were generated using draft-09 of {{OPRF}}.

 ## Real Test Vectors {#real-vectors}